AngyWang/Stat628-Module2/README.md

 There are four folders providing more details in our main project, *code*, *image*, *data*.

 ## Files and Folders
-- `\Image` This folder contains the plots we get through the process of our analysis.
-You can find the description of each plot in file `\Image\Description.md`
+- `\Image` contains the plots we get through the process of our analysis.
+You can find the description of each plot in file *Description.md*

-- `\Code` The provided R code file for our analysis.
+- `\Code` provides R code file for our analysis.

--

-## Data
-*BodyFat.csv* is the rawdata for our study.

-*BodyFat_new.csv* is the csv file after data cleaning.
+- `\Data` contains the raw data and precessed data for our analysis, in which *BodyFat.csv* is the rawdata for our study, *BodyFat_new.csv* is the csv file after data cleaning.

+- `Bodyfat_summary.pdf` is the *.pdf* report of our study.

+- `presentation.pptx` is the video presentation sildes.

 ## Authors
 * **Xiaofeng Wang**(xwang2443@wisc.edu)